MalwareWerewolf/Davide-Dolce-Hugo-website/content/posts/Use the VMProtect API to protect your application.md

 !["messages-pop-up"](/images/posts/use-the-vmprotect-api-to-protect-your-application/messages-pop-up.png)

 It appears to be correct but we could check in **IDA Pro** if our code is virtualized, as soon as IDA loads the file we can clearly see from the **graph view** that something is not right.
-There are a lot of useless instructions repeated continuosly so this is clearly a sign about a possible virtualized code.:
+There are a lot of useless instructions repeated continuosly so this is clearly a sign about a possible virtualized code:

 !["ida-graph"](/images/posts/use-the-vmprotect-api-to-protect-your-application/ida-graph.png)